 Licensed Radon Testing

-Radon is a colorless, odorless, naturally occurring, inert radioactive gas.
+Radon is a colorless, odorless, naturally-occurring, inert radioactive gas.
 It occurs as part of the decay process of uranium in the soil under and around your home.
 Sadly, radon exposure has been shown by the US Surgeon General to be the second leading cause of lung cancer.
+(Click here to learn more about the Surgeon General’s warning.)
 In fact, he estimated that it is the number one cause of lung cancer among non-smokers.

-The EPA has placed DeKalb, Grundy, Kane, Kendall and LaSalle counties in Radon Zone #1.
-That means that it’s very likely that a home in the Fox Valley has high levels of radon.
-Although DuPage county is in Radon Zone #2, many homes in DuPage county also have high levels of radon.
+The EPA has placed DeKalb, Grundy, Kane, Kendall and LaSalle Counties in Radon Zone #1.
+That means that it’s very likely that a home in our area has high levels of radon.
+Although DuPage County is in Radon Zone #2, many homes in DuPage county also have high levels of radon.
 But the only way you can know for sure is with licensed radon testing.

 3-D Home Inspection is now licensed to perform residential radon testing.